 Transact directly with government offices/personnel.

 Never deal with fixers.
-We understand that job application in the Philippines can be a daunting task that combines both bureaucratic red tape (at least the one-stop shop is trying to reduce it!) and unreasonable list of requirements by employers.
+We understand that job application in the Philippines can be a daunting task that combines both bureaucratic red tape (at least the one-stop shop is trying to reduce it!) and an unreasonable list of requirements by employers.
 Fixers try to make life easier for you.
-Or at leas that’s what they promise.
+Or at least that’s what they promise.
 But in reality, they’ll do more harm than good.
 Just avoid them, period.